Electoral history of Al Gore: 1988 Democratic primary

 In April 1987, Gore, then in his first Senate term, declared his intentions to run for president.
 He told his father, Albert Gore Sr., that he decided to run as he felt the Democratic party needed new leadership and that they had become too liberal.
-He heavily criticized fellow Southerner Jesse Jackson and Massachusetts Governor Michael Dukakis leading to backlash from his fellow Democrats.
-Jackson defeated Gore in the South Carolina primary, receiving over double the votes Gore did.
-He hoped to make up for his loss on Super Tuesday.
-On Super Tuesday, he and Jackson split the Southern vote with Jackson winning five states and Gore winning six.
+He heavily criticized fellow Southerner Jesse Jackson and Massachusetts Governor Michael Dukakis, leading to backlash from his fellow Democrats.
+Jackson defeated Gore in the South Carolina primary, receiving over twice as many votes.
+Gote hoped to make up for his loss on Super Tuesday.
+On Super Tuesday, he and Jackson split the Southern vote, with Jackson winning five states and Gore winning six.

 Gore ended his campaign following his defeat in the New York primary.
-Dukakis won with 51% of the vote, followed by Jackson at 37% with Gore receiving only 10%.
-The New York Times attributed his defeat to his attacks against Jackson and Dukakis, as well as for accepting an endorsement by the mayor of New York City Ed Koch harming his support with black voters.
+Dukakis won the contest with 51% of the vote, followed by Jackson and Gore at 37% and 10% respectively.
+The New York Times attributed his defeat to his attacks against Jackson and Dukakis, as well as for accepting an endorsement from New York City mayor Ed Koch, harmed his support with black voters.
 The nomination was won by Dukakis, who lost the general election to Republican George H. W. Bush.
 In 1989, Gore stated he would not seek the presidency in 1992.

 1992

 Nomination

 Following his victory in the 1992 Democratic Party presidential primaries, Arkansas Governor Bill Clinton considered around forty different politicians to be his running mate.
 His shortlist consisted of Gore, Senators Bob Graham of Florida, Bob Kerrey of Nebraska, Jay Rockefeller of West Virginia, and Harris Wofford of Pennsylvania, as well as Representative Lee Hamilton of Indiana's 4th congressional district.
-The two finalists were Gore and Hamilton; however Gore became the favorite after Hamilton made an appearance on Meet the Press where he stated his opposition to abortion and parental leave.
-According to Clinton's advisors, he chose Gore as he saw Gore's 1988 bid as proof that he could run a national campaign.
-On July 8, 1992, Clinton offered Gore the Democratic nomination for the vice presidency.
-Clinton announced his running mate at the Arkansas Governor's Mansion, during his speech he emphasized Gore's work in protecting the environment and foreign policy.
-He accepted the nomination and on July 16 and was formerly nominated at the 1992 Democratic National Convention by a voice vote.
+The two finalists were Gore and Hamilton; however Gore became the favorite after Hamilton made an appearance on Meet the Press, where he stated his opposition to abortion and parental leave.
+According to Clinton's advisors, he chose Gore as he saw his 1988 bid as proof that he could run a national campaign.
+On July 8, 1992, Clinton offered him the Democratic nomination for the vice presidency.
+Clinton announced his running mate at the Arkansas Governor's Mansion; during his speech, he emphasized Gore's work in protecting the environment and foreign policy.
+He accepted the nomination, and on July 16, and was formerly nominated at the 1992 Democratic National Convention by a voice vote.